Lecture 1

 Inverse theory is a set of mathematical techniques used to infer the properties of a physical system from observations of its output.
 It is a fundamental tool in many scientific disciplines, including geophysics, seismology, and medical imaging.
 Inverse theory is used to solve a wide range of problems, such as:

 What many of these tasks have in common is that we are working with incomplete information.
-There is a forward problem that has generated the data that we observe \(\vec{b}\) from a set of input data \(\vec{x}\), and we want to infer the inverse problem that generated the data.
-However the inverse problem is often ill-posed, meaning that there are multiple solutions that can fit the data equally well.
+There is a forward problem that has generated the data we observe, \(\vec{b}\), from a set of input parameters \(\vec{x}\), and we want to solve the inverse problem of recovering those parameters from the data.
+However, the inverse problem is often ill-posed, meaning that there are multiple solutions that fit the data equally well.
 Inverse theory provides a framework for finding the best solution to these problems.

-The forward problem can be described for example as a differetial equation or operator \(L\) that takes in some measured parameters \(u\) with model parameters \(x\) :
+The forward problem can be described, for example, by a differential equation or operator \(L\) that acts on a field \(u\) and depends on model parameters \(x\):

 \[ L(x)[u] = q \iff u = L^{-1}(x)[q] \]

-For example making measurements of an electromagnetic field in correspondence to conductivity values that are underground we have:
+For example, when making measurements of an electric potential field that depends on subsurface conductivity values, we have:

-We measure the \(u\) at some points and use that to try and form an estimate of the conductivity \(\sigma\).
-The forward problem is to solve for \(u\) given \(\sigma\) and the inverse problem is to solve for \(\sigma\) given \(u\).
-The forward problem is often well-posed and the inverse problem is often ill-posed.
+We measure \(u\) at some points and use those measurements to form an estimate of the conductivity \(\sigma\).
+The forward problem is to solve for \(u\) given \(\sigma\), and the inverse problem is to solve for \(\sigma\) given \(u\).
+The forward problem is often well-posed, while the inverse problem is often ill-posed.

-For a computational framework we can discretize the the equation so that the operator is a matrix \(A\) and the data is a vector \(\vec{b}\):
+For a computational framework, we can discretize the equation so that the operator is a matrix \(A\) and the data is a vector \(\vec{b}\):

 \[ \underbrace{A}_{\text{Forward Map}} \underbrace{\vec{x}}_{\text{Model Parameters}} + \epsilon = \underbrace{\vec{b}}_{\text{Observed Data}} \]

-In this case we may have a sparse set of measurements \(b\) and a large set of \(x\) making the problem underdetermined.
-The goal of inverse theory is to find the best estimate of \(x\) given \(b\).
+In this case we may have a sparse set of measurements \(\vec{b}\) and a large set of unknowns \(\vec{x}\), making the problem underdetermined.
+The goal of inverse theory is to find the best estimate of \(\vec{x}\) given \(\vec{b}\).

 Example: The Triathlon Problem